Women Assaulting Women Is The Crime We Can't Ignore — & Alex Cooper Is Opening The Conversation

 AdvertisementADVERTISEMENT

-When rape or sexual assault happen at the hands of a woman, it can be very disorientating for the victim.
-Ana Flores Reis, a therapist specializing in trauma and abuse, says gendered assumptions can play a huge role in how someone might process their assault.
+When rape or sexual assault happens at the hands of a woman, it can be very disorienting for the victim.
+Ana Flores Reis, a therapist specialising in trauma and abuse, says gendered assumptions can play a huge role in how someone might process their assault.
 “Most dominant cultural narratives frame men as perpetrators and women as victims, and while this reflects the majority of cases, it leaves little room for alternative experiences,” she explains.
-“As a result, when women do perpetrate abuse, their actions are often minimized, dismissed, or reframed as less harmful, playful, or even flattering.
+“As a result, when women do perpetrate abuse, their actions are often minimised, dismissed, or reframed as less harmful, playful, or even flattering.
 These reactions are rooted in gendered assumptions about harm, power, and agency in sexual violence.”
 Victims can end up isolated, holding the belief that what happened “doesn’t count”, Reis adds.
-“Many may internally minimize the abuse because it doesn’t match mainstream representations of sexual violence.
+“Many may internally minimise the abuse because it doesn’t match mainstream representations of sexual violence.
 In LGBTQ+ contexts, this can be further complicated by concerns about reinforcing harmful stereotypes or being disbelieved within one's own community.”

-When someone’s experience of sexual assault isn’t validated for years, there are many ways it can play out.
-It can affect their mental health, how they view the event and themselves.
-Possible outcomes include internalized doubt, shame, compounded trauma, low self-trust and worth, depression, grief, dissociation and anxiety.
-This goes no matter who perpetrated the crime.
-However, imagine coming to terms with not only what happened, but the added confusion of processing who enacted this.

 AdvertisementADVERTISEMENT